Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 <a name="Overview" />
 ## Overview ##

-If you are familiar with MVC4 controller methods, or have completed the “Helpers, Forms and Validation “ Hands-On lab, you should be aware that many of the logic to create, update, list and remove any data entity it is repeated among the application.
+If you are familiar with MVC4 controller methods, or have completed the "Helpers, Forms and Validation" Hands-On lab, you should be aware that many of the logic to create, update, list and remove any data entity it is repeated among the application.
 Not to mention that, if your model has several classes to manipulate, you will be likely to spend a considerable time writing the POST and GET action methods for each entity operation, as well as each of the views.

-In this lab you will learn how to use the ASP.NET MVC 4 scaffolding to generate the baseline of your application’s CRUD (Create, Read, Update and Delete) automatically.
-Starting from a simple model class, and, without writing a single line of code, you will create a controller containing all the CRUD operations, as well as the all the necessary views.
-After building and running the simple solution, you will have the application database generated, as well as the MVC logic and views for data manipulation.
+In this lab you will learn how to use the ASP.NET MVC 4 scaffolding to automatically generate the baseline of your application's CRUD (Create, Read, Update and Delete).
+Starting from a simple model class, and, without writing a single line of code, you will create a controller that will contain all the CRUD operations, as well as the all the necessary views.
+After building and running the simple solution, you will have the application database generated, together with the MVC logic and views for data manipulation.

 In addition, you will learn how easy it is to use Entity Framework Migrations to perform model updates throughout your entire application.
 Entity Framework Migrations will let you modify your database after the model has changed with simple steps.
 With all these in mind, you will be able to build and maintain web applications more efficiently, taking advantage of the latest features of MVC4.